exercism/v3/languages/csharp/exercises/concept/arrays/.docs/introduction.md

 int[] threeIntsV3 = { 4, 9, 7 };
 ```

-Arrays can be manipulated by either calling an array's methods or properties, or by using the methods defined in the `Array` class.
+Arrays can be manipulated by either calling an array instance's methods or properties, or by using the static methods defined in the `Array` class.

 The fact that an array is also a _collection_ means that, besides accessing values by index, you can iterate over all its values using a `foreach` loop: